 The Image Services system provides security for folders, documents, and other data objects.
 See the "Security Administration" chapter of the System Administrator's Handbook for information on setting up security.
+(To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.)
 This form of security is independent of file and directory security at the operating system level.